gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 Depending on how your cluster is set up, specifically with respect to having a shared-file-system or not, the rest of the code is more-or-less identical.
-If we're using S3 or Google Cloud Storage as our shared file system, we'd modify the loading code to read from S3, rather than our local hard drive:
+If we're using S3 or Google Cloud Storage as our shared file system, we'd modify the loading code to read from S3 or GCS, rather than our local hard drive:

 ```python
 df = dd.read_csv("s3://bucket/yellow_tripdata_2009*.csv",